DaoCloud/DaoCloud-docs/docs/en/docs/dce/terms.md

     GitOps is a set of best practices based on shared principles, applied to a workflow that depends on software agents that enable automation to reconcile a declared system state or configuration in a git repository.
-    These software agents and practices are used to execute a cohesive workflow that leverages a source control system like Git as the “single source of truth” and extends this practice to applications, infrastructure, and operational procedures.
+    These software agents and practices are used to run a cohesive workflow that leverages a source control system like Git as the “single source of truth” and extends this practice to applications, infrastructure, and operational procedures.